Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Concluding remarks

 \section{Concluding remarks}

 This work proposes a novel algorithm for the transition of spacecraft trajectories within cislunar space from low-fidelity dynamical models, such as the CR3BP, to high-fidelity counterparts that consider the gravitational influence of the Earth, Moon, and Sun, whose trajectories are modeled via accurate ephemeris data.
-The proposed implementation pursues the use of a Levenberg-Marquardt algorithm, through the inclusion of an update step damping term in the formulation of the nonlinear least-squares optimization problem that stems from a fixed-time multiple-shooting viewpoint.
-This eliminates the divergence concerns that plague the MN alternatives typically found in literature, bestowing the algorithm with a measure of robustness.
-Furthermore, the inclusion of additional constraints to ensure a measure of the proximity to the initial CR3BP guess is shown to be possible without hindering the integrity of the implementation, once more surpassing the capabilities of existing options.
+The proposed implementation pursues the use of a Levenberg--Marquardt algorithm, through the inclusion of an update step damping term in the formulation of the nonlinear least-squares optimization problem that stems from a fixed-time multiple-shooting viewpoint.
+This bestows the algorithm with a measure of inherent robustness and stability that proves useful when the initial guess is poor --- cases where the typical MN alternative from literature may diverge or converge to a trajectory farther away from the original CR3BP solution.
+The inclusion of additional constraints is pondered in a relaxed manner, namely to meet proximity objectives without hindering the integrity of the implementation, which is an advantage with respect to existing alternatives in the literature.
 An adaptive approach to the definition of the weights associated to the continuity and proximity related goals, at the objective function level, is covered to promote algorithmic stability and reduce manual adjustments.